-The word “documentary” poses many challenges in providing an quick definition.
-Here are some definitions from various reference guides and textbooks:
+The word “documentary” defies easy definition.
+Here are some versions from various reference guides and textbooks:

 “Documentary concerns itself with representing the observable world, and to this end works with what [John] Grierson called the raw material of reality.
 The documentarian draws on past and present actuality — the world of social and historical experience — to construct an account of lives and events.
 Embedded within the account of physical reality is a claim or assertion at the centre of all non-fictional representation, namely, that a documentary depiction of the socio-historical world is factual and truthful.”